ArunaStorage/pithos/README.md

 The resulting blocks consisting of compressed data MUST be encrypted in ChaCha20-Poly1305_ietf encrypted blocks as specified in [RFC7539](https://www.rfc-editor.org/rfc/rfc7539) with 65536 Bytes size, using a securely generated random encryption secret.
 All blocks SHOULD be preceeded by a per block random generated 12 byte Nonce and end with a 16 byte message authentication code (MAC).
 This results in a total blocksize of 65562 Bytes.
 The last encrypted block of the file CAN have a smaller size than this if the file has an uncompressed size of less than 5 Mib.

-If the file is larger than 5 Mib the number of blocks that build 5 Mib of raw data SHOULD be summed up resulting in a 1 Byte unsigned integer between 1 and 81.
+If the file is larger than 5 Mib the number of blocks that build 5 Mib of raw data SHOULD be summed up resulting in a 1 Byte unsigned integer between 1 and 81 (with last chunk +2 = 83).
 81 is the maximum because 5 Mebibytes are exactly 80 x 65536 Bytes chunks and in the worst case with no compression the skippable frame could extend this by a maximum of one block.
 This index number is stored in the last one or two encrypted blocks of skippable frames in the file as index for fast access of data in order.

 #### **Header**